 Tracking Windows for Calculated Fields

-Tracking windows allow you to set your referral and loyalty programs to only reward participants during a set window of time.
+Tracking windows allow your referral and loyalty programs to reward participants for their behavior as tracked within a window of time

 Not sure what a calculated field is or when to use one?
 Check out our article on calculated fields for an explanation of what they are and when they’re useful.
 If you’re looking for help setting up a tracking window for your calculated field, see Setting Up a Calculated Field.